Ayurvedic Health || Healing Pitta

 • Penetration

-Signs of Pitta Imblance
+Signs of Pitta Imbalance

-External environmental factors like hot or humid weather can contribute to Pitta imbalances.
+External environmental factors, like hot or humid weather, can contribute to Pitta imbalances.
 In addition, not getting enough sleep, too many stimulants, and hot spicy foods can also contribute to imbalanced Pitta.

 Support and Balance Pitta in Body-Mind